Latest Financial News

 In addition, material that is unduly hostile, threatening, illegal or similarly unsuitable will be excluded, with the provision that the Board or individual directors so addressed are advised of any communication withheld for legal or other considerations as soon as practicable.

 VII.
-Board Compensation Programme The Company attempts to maintain a fair and straightforward compensation programme at Board level, which is designed to be competitive with the compensation programmes of comparable companies.
+Board Compensation Program.
+The Company attempts to maintain a fair and straightforward compensation program at the Board level, which is designed to be competitive with compensation programs from comparable companies.

 - A. Director Compensation

 The Company’s Compensation Committee recommends and administers the policies that govern the level and form of director compensation, with oversight from the independent directors.